cosmicjs/nextjs-website-boilerplate/README.md

 ## Configs

-To add your mailgun cradentials go to your Cosmic Bucket.
+To add your [MailGun](https://www.mailgun.com/) credentials go to your Cosmic Bucket.
 Click Settings and go to 'Deploy Web App' click 'Set Environment Variables' tab and add the following variables:
 ```
 key => MAILGUN_KEY  value => 'your key'